On Quotient modules of $H^2(\mathbb{D}^n)$: Essential Normality and Boundary Representations: Boundary representations for homogeneous quotient modules

-\textbf{Acknowledgment:} The first two authors are grateful to Indian Statistical Institute, Bangalore Centre for warm hospitality.
-The first named author also acknowledges with thanks the partial financial support from the Department of Atomic Energy, India through N.B.H.M Post Doctoral Fellowship.
+\textbf{Acknowledgment:} We are very grateful to the referee for a careful reading of the manuscript and valuable suggestions and thoughtful comments.
+The first two authors are grateful to Indian Statistical Institute, Bangalore Center for warm hospitality.
+The first named author's research work is supported by DST-INSPIRE Faculty Fellowship No. DST/INSPIRE/04/2015/001094.
 The second named author is supported by an INSPIRE faculty fellowship (IFA-MA-02) funded by DST.
+The third author is supported in part by NBHM (National Board of Higher Mathematics, India) grant NBHM/R.P.64/2014.